 With respect to the determination of the frequency on which we submit to our stockholders the approval, on a non-binding advisory basis, of the compensation of our named executive officers, because this proposal has three choices, it is possible that no choice will receive a majority of the votes cast.
 In such a situation, our board of directors would consider the choice that receives the highest number of votes as the choice supported by our stockholders.
-However, because Donegal Mutual owns 71% of the combined voting power of our outstanding Class A common stock and our outstanding Class B common stock and because Donegal Mutual will vote all of its shares at our 2023 Annual Meeting to approve the determination to submit to our stockholders the approval, on a non-binding advisory basis, of the compensation of our named executive officers once every three years, on a non-binding advisory basis, of the compensation of our named executive officers once every three years.
+However, because Donegal Mutual owns 71% of the combined voting power of our outstanding Class A common stock and our outstanding Class B common stock and because Donegal Mutual will vote all of its shares at our 2023 Annual Meeting to approve the determination to submit to our stockholders the approval, on a non-binding advisory basis, of the compensation of our named executive officers once every three years, our stockholders will approve at our 2023 Annual Meeting our proposal to submit to our stockholders the approval, on a non-binding advisory basis, of the compensation of our named executive officers once every three years.